Pearls Before Swine by Stephan Pastis for October 31, 2019

 66. Kitties 025

-johnscar Premium Member over 4 years ago
+johnscar Premium Member about 5 years ago

 I subscribe to my local newspaper but hate their comics – so washed out looking with the lack of colors and so tiny!
 That’s why I love GoComics.
 The comics section in newspapers is so important.
 In the past I have dropped my subscription temporarily when my newspaper censored a comic – not good!